StarsCDS/template/README.md

 - Note all the steps that you think are worth noting along with any good tutorials for the particular task that you are doing.
 - Make sure that you are following [coding best practices for python](https://www.datacamp.com/blog/python-best-practices-for-better-code).

+##Creating a custom dataset and dataloaders using the raw data
+-Dataset and Dataloaders in pyTorch  are essential for handling data efficiently.
+-Here is the resources to get started with:https://pytorch.org/tutorials/beginner/basics/data_tutorial.html -A custom Dataset class must implement three functions: __init__, __len__, and __getitem__